Technology

 Embeddings Never Leave Your Machine

-Face and voice embeddings are stored in an encrypted SQLite database on your local disk.
-The encryption is AES-256-GCM with keys stored in your OS keychain (DPAPI on Windows, Keychain on macOS, secretservice on Linux).
-Each encryption operation generates a fresh 12-byte random initialization vector, included alongside the ciphertext.
+Face and voice embeddings are stored in an encrypted database on your local disk.
+The encryption uses AES-256-GCM with keys stored in your OS keychain (DPAPI on Windows, Keychain on macOS, secretservice on Linux).
+Each encryption operation generates a fresh random initialisation vector.

 Consent That Satisfies BIPA